 His speech in London yesterday attacked elements of the banking industry with vigour.
 His speech wasn’t a re-run of last year’s conference speech when he attacked predatory capitalism.
 Nor was it a return to the theme of responsible capitalism from one of his speeches in January.

 His speech at the Co-Op bank HQ introduced the theme of “stewardship banking.”
 A theme that ran throughout this speech.
 It’s undoubtedly something of which we’ll hear more.

 Beginning his speech he told a story.
 It was a neat captivating move that captured all the problems with High Street banking experienced by a swathe of voters.
-Characteristic short sentences carried extra emphasis when he described an old-style bank manager:
+And, of course, haracteristic short sentences carried extra emphasis when he described an old-style bank manager:

 Who was in it for the long-term.

 His speech benefited hugely from the Henderson family banking story.
 It put the whole issue into context for all his audience.